cmarquardt/homebrew-setup/README.md

 The `Brewfile` installs the majority of the software I use and also adds all required taps.
 Use it with

+    brew update
     brew bundle --file Brewfile

 This will install a number of software packages including Python 2 and Python 3 together with numpy, along with several editors (Atom, Text Mate and Sublime Text).

+**Caveat:** The installation of the older numpy version for Python@2 conflicts with the current numpy for Python 3 due to the `f2py`binary.
+For the Python@2 version, this executable is therefore renamed to `f2py2`which may lead to issues when the numpy distutils call this script.

 ## Install Python packages